GSA/digitalgov.gov/content/posts/2015-09-25-negotiating-a-mobile-terms-of-service-agreement.md

 ## Community Collaboration

-The [Mobile Community of Practice](https://www.WHATEVER/communities/mobile/) offers a collaborative space for federal employees engaged in mobile app development.
+The [Mobile Community of Practice]({{< relref "mobile.md" >}}) offers a collaborative space for federal employees engaged in mobile app development.
 Soll found the community to be an excellent resource.

 “We got a lot of support from other agencies, in terms of coming up to speed on these agreements,” Soll said.
 “We spoke to attorneys at three or four agencies who have either worked in this realm or negotiated these agreements.
 I cannot stress enough: reach out and really use this community as a resource.”

 _Are you developing an app?
-DigitalGov has a [Mobile Application Development Program page](https://www.WHATEVER/resources/mobile-application-development-program/) full of helpful resources and case studies.
-Information about [other agencies&#8217; experiences with native application iOS development](https://www.WHATEVER/2013/05/30/apples-ios-terms-of-service-developer-program-license-agreement/) is also available, and you can read the [overview of TOS agreements](https://www.WHATEVER/2014/05/13/what-is-a-terms-of-service-and-how-do-i-get-one/) and review the [list of federal-friendly Terms of Service Agreements](https://www.WHATEVER/resources/negotiated-terms-of-service-agreements/) that have already been negotiated._
+DigitalGov has a [Mobile Application Development Program page]({{< relref "negotiated-terms-of-service-agreements.md" >}}) that have already been negotiated._